yshavit/effesvm_j/notes/bytecode.md

 Pops the topmost element from the stack, and stores it in local variable N. Errors if N is out of range.

+### Svar _N_ @varValue

+Peeks the topmost element from the stack, and stores it in local variable N. Errors if N is out of range.

+(Note: this opcode is just like svar, except that it peeks instead of popping the top value.
+Accordingly, its opcode is similar to svar's, differing only in capitalization.)

 Branching
 ----------------------------------------------------------------------------------------